hatari/hatari/readme.txt

   directory, Hatari will ask you to select one.

-  - Hatari binary packages ship unmodified EmuTOS ROM image with them (renamed as tos.img), but you need an original Atari TOS ROM image for best compatibility.
+  - Hatari binary packages ship unmodified EmuTOS ROM image with them (renamed as tos.img), but you may need an original Atari TOS ROM image for better compatibility.
 For more information on EmuTOS, see doc/emutos.txt.

 * While the emulator is running, you can open the configuration menu by pressing F12, the F11 key will toggle fullscreen/windowed mode.